mkuznyetsov/check-license-header/README.md

 Binary should check license header without error.
 You can change license header of the file, execute check again and make sure, that it will fail.

+## Trademark

+"Che" is a trademark of the Eclipse Foundation